mounchiliu/IndividualProject/README.md

 There is small shift for the static objects.
 It seems the error shifts grow with time.

+For static objects, identity matrix can be set to improve the accuracy.
+However, for dynamic objects, there isnt such kind of method to improve the accuracy.

+Question:

 For the dense slam, is there any optimization method to optimize the estimated poses?
 e.g. ORB-SLAM uses Bundle Adjustment to minimize the reprojection error.
+Can we do a 'local optimization' for each dynamic object?

 --------------------------------------------------------------------------------------------------------------------------